dattu20038/DataZip/README.md

 - **Decompress Files**: Select compressed files (`.huff` extension) and click on the "Decompress Files" button to extract the original content.
 - **Clear Files**: Clear all files from the current session by clicking the "Clear All" button.

-## Contributing

-If you'd like to contribute to **DataZip**, feel free to fork the repository and submit a pull request.
-Here are some ways you can help:

-- Fix bugs
-- Add new features
-- Improve the user interface and experience

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

-## Author

-**DataZip** was created by [Datta Srivathsava Gollapinni](https://portfolio-main-sigma-two.vercel.app/).

----

 **Note**: Ensure to replace any placeholders (e.g., GitHub username, demo link) with your actual details before using this README.